aaronbloomfield/ccc/hws/metamask/index.md

 To get the auctions.html web page set up:

-- Get the contract address of your deployed Auctioneer_v2.sol contract
+- Get the contract address of your deployed Auctioneer.sol contract
 - Go to the auctions.php web site (the address is on the Collab landing page), and enter that smart contract address to view those auctions
     - You have to view that page with an address else most of the relevant code will not be shown.
 The link to that page with an address is on the Collab landing page.
 - Ensure that the resulting page does not display any errors (view the console in the developer tools)